benbalter/benbalter.github.com/_posts/2014-01-27-open-collaboration.md

 ---
-title: Open source, not just software anymore
+title: 'Open source, not just software anymore'
 layout: post
 comments: true
 description: "What we've been calling open source, may in fact be something else, especially when we start to use those workflows to collaborate on things beyond code."